luyvannda/next-web-portfolio/README.md

 - Tailwind
 - Framer Motion
 - Swiper
+- React Hook Form with Zod validation

 ### What I learned

-In this project, I have learned to use next.js for image optimization, server side rendering and routing.
-I also use typescript to make type validation and catching code errors before runtime.
-I also learned to use Tailwind to create responsive design for all screen devices.
-Additionally, I also learned some useful animation techniques with the help of Framer Motion and Swiper.
+In this project, I gained proficiency in using Next.js for image optimization, server-side rendering, and routing.
+Additionally, I learned to employ TypeScript for prop type validation, catching code errors before runtime.
+The project heavily relies on Tailwind CSS to create responsive designs across various screen devices.
+Furthermore, I explored valuable animation techniques with the assistance of Framer Motion and Swiper.
+Lastly, I acquired the skill to create a contact form using React Hook Form with Zod validation.

 ### Continued development

-As you can see, there is a few limitation to this web application, the front-end is robust and completed, yet the back-end still need to handle data from users when they interact with the contact form.
-I hope to implement this in later date when I am more proficient with database and next.js.
+While this web application boasts a robust and completed front-end, there are still a few limitations.
+The back-end needs to handle data from users when they interact with the contact form and send an auto-reply email to the user once the form is submitted.
+I plan to implement these features at a later date when I am more proficient with databases and Next.js.

 ## Author